peerkar/liferay-gsearch/README.md

 ## Known Issues

-For keyword suggester to work, you have to update the custom Elasticsearch adapter.
+For keyword suggester to work, you have to update the custom Elasticsearch adapter OSGi bundle.
 Run "update BUNDLE_ID" in Gogo shell and you're good.

 There's currently a bug in 7.1 Soy framework generating lots of log data.
 For now please set a logging level for  com.liferay.portal.portlet.bridge.soy.internal.SoyPortlet to "OFF".
 Issue can be found here: https://issues.liferay.com/browse/LPS-85186